Sungup/sungup.github.io/_posts/2019-12-26-Install-K8s-on-Raspberry-Pi-4.md

 rbp4002.sungup.io   Ready    <none>          20m     v1.17.0
 ```

-To add the role name on the node, you can run following command.
+To add the role name on the node, you can run this command.

 ```shell
 kubectl label node <node name> node-role.kubernetes.io/<role name>=<any name>;
 ```

-Also, you can remove role name using this.
+Also, you can remove the role name using this.

 ```shell
 kubectl label node <node name> node-role.kubernetes.io/<role name>-;